AdaCore/startup-gen/gpr2ld/README.md

                 Default value is configuration.gpr.
         -l ARG : Arg is the name of the generated ldscript.
                 Default value is linker.ld.
-        -m ARG : Arg is the name of the generated memory map.
-                Default value is memory_map.ld.
         -s ARG: Arg is the name of the generated startup code.
                 Default value is startup.S